-We also provide focused investment services relating to socially responsible investing, ESG and impact investing and have dedicated resources researching managers and working with clients to align their investing with their mission.
+We also provide investment services relating to socially responsible investing, ESG and impact investing and have dedicated resources researching managers and working with clients to align their investing with their mission.
+Based on client preferences, we may take sustainability aspects into account in our research and investment process according to SFDR and other applicable German and European rules and provide relevant reportings as required by our clients.
+These service offerings are differentiated across our client base as they are driven by clients' specific frameworks, interpretations and reporting needs.

-In addition, we provide expertise and guidance regarding the selection of diverse managers through dedicated resources seeking to find and diligence women and minority managers.
+In addition, we provide expertise and guidance regarding the selection of diverse managers through dedicated resources seeking to find non-traditional, institutional quality managers.